 - increased blood pressure

 As with other opioids, when people overdose on DXM their breathing often slows or stops.
 This can decrease the amount of oxygen that reaches the brain, a condition called hypoxia.
-Hypoxia can have short- and long-term mental effects and effects on the nervous system, including coma, permanent brain damage, and death.
+Hypoxia can have short- and long-term effects on mental health and the nervous system, including coma, permanent brain damage, and death.

 Protecting Teens from Medicine Abuse